 Debbie is certified by the Institute of Anxiety Treatment Professionals

 Lee Anna takes an integrative approach to therapy and will adapt therapy based on a client's individual needs and therapy goals.
-Her methods are based on the belief that all humans have intrinsic value and are deserving of love and acceptance.
+She is LGBTQ+ positive and her methods are based on the belief that all humans have intrinsic value and are deserving of love and acceptance.
 She also believes that therapy works when we start getting real with ourselves, even when the real things are hard and messy.
 She appreciates uncensored real talk, authenticity, with a sprinkle of humor and wants to help you brainstorm practical and useful tools to help change your life.

 Prior to beginning her work as a counselor, Lee Anna worked for 9 years with adults with developmental disabilities teaching them social and vocational skills.
 In 2014, she received her Masters of Science in Clinical Mental Health Counseling from Mercer University.
 She also has 3 years experience working with children, teens and adults in an outpatient setting of a psychiatric hospital.